 - The F.A.C.T. cleaning algorithm.

-- The proprietary wavelength modulation of the D.E.B.U.G. system.
+- The proprietary electromagnetic signature of the UVD light within the D.E.B.U.G. system.

 - The proprietary design of flow and return tubes and heads.